-We understand diabetes can be particularly challenging at the best of times but with all this uncertainty for everyone, it is more important than ever to look after our mental health as well as your diabetes.
-We know times of stress can affect blood glucose levels along with symptoms of illness such as colds or viral infections so try to not become too overwhelmed with all the information overload on Covid-19.
+Diabetes can be particularly challenging at the best of times but as we learn to live in a covid environment, it is important than ever to look after our mental health as well as your diabetes.
+We know times of stress can effect blood glucose levels along with symptoms of illness such as colds or viral infections so try to not become overwhelmed with all the information overload on Covid- 19.

 The HSE website has lots of useful information on protecting yourself against Covid-19 and what to look out for, the sections below are have been adapted from their website.
 The spread of coronavirus is a new and challenging event.
 Some people might find it more worrying than others.
 Try to remember that medical, scientific and public health experts are working hard to contain the virus.

 You may notice that you have increase feelings of anxiety, stress and you may be constantly checking for raised glucose levels.
 You make fear that an ache, pain or cough might be the virus whereas before these may have gone unnoticed.